-Applications for Expressions of Interest for feasibility studies through the National Water Infrastructure Development Fund are now closed.
+Applications for Expressions of Interest for water infrastructure construction through the National Water Infrastructure Development Fund are now open.

 The National Water Infrastructure Development Fund (the fund) implements the Australian Government’s commitment to start the detailed planning necessary to build or augment existing water infrastructure, including dams, pipelines or managed aquifer recharge.
 This will help secure the nation’s water supplies and deliver regional economic development benefits for Australia, while also protecting our environment.